New Downtown Community Park

 C.A.T.T.
-Community Project would like to thank CATT Member Ange Simonpietri, Accurate Painting & Staining, Inc. for his time volunteered on upcoming projects.
+Community Project would like to thank CATT Member Ange Simonpietri, Accurate Painting & Staining, Inc. for the time he volunteered on this project.
 CATTCP looks forward to working more with Accurate Painting & Staining, Inc.. on future projects!!

 CATTCP is currently working on the Family Resource Center of Truckee to help update some of the older fixtures and finishes in the building.

 The Family Resource Center’s mission is “To promote social and economic success in our community by providing education, mobilizing resources and advocating for change.”